-Candidates often fail to realise the significance of eye contact while making a conversation.
+Candidates often fail to realize the significance of eye contact while making a conversation.
 Eye contact conveys several facts about yourself.
 It tells the interviewer that you are a confident individual.
 It tells them you are mature and know how to communicate.

-If you do not maintain an eye contact or avert your eyes purposefully, it shows that you have some dark secrets.
-Only the guilty people or people with very low self esteem avert eye contact during conversations.
+If you do not maintain eye contact or avert your eyes purposefully, it shows that you have some dark secrets.
+Only the guilty people or people with very low self-esteem avert eye contact during conversations.
 If you have a fear of interviews, you can try and practice mock interviews at home.
 This will add to your confidence and help you make proper eye contact during the interview.